getify/You-Dont-Know-JS/scope-closures/ch3.md

 };
 ```

 The same thing is true with respect to the variable `askQuestion` being created.
-But since we have a `function` expression -- a function definition used as value instead of as a declaration -- this function definition will not "hoist" (covered later in this chapter).
+But since we have a `function` expression -- a function definition used as value instead of a standalone declaration -- this function definition will not "hoist" (covered later in this chapter).

 One major difference between `function` declarations and `function` expressions is what happens to the name identifier of the function.